chroakPRO/Desktop-Cleaner/hey/README.md

 ## Configuration

 Before running PCSorter, ensure the `OPENAI_API_KEY` environment variable is set.
-Adjust the script settings in `main.py` if necessary, to change default behavior (e.g., default model, directory).

 ## Usage Instructions

 1. **Running the script:**
-   - Execute `python main.py` in your terminal.
+   - Execute `organizerpro` in your terminal.
    - Use command-line arguments to specify options like `--model`, `--dir`, `--include`, `--backup`.
 2. **Common use cases:**
-   - Sorting files in the current directory: `python main.py sort --dir ./my_directory`
+   - Sorting files in the current directory: `organizerpro sort --dir ./my_directory`
-   - Using a specific GPT model: `python main.py sort --model gpt-3.5-turbo`
+   - Using a specific GPT model: `organizerpro sort --model gpt-3.5-turbo`

 ## Troubleshooting